Identifying Illicit Drug Residue with a Surface Drug Test Kit

 Did you know?
 Forensic Test Labs charge thousands of dollars to process a sample for unknown drugs and can take many weeks before providing a result, but now detecting drug residue with a surface drug test kit can cost as little as $6, and they work great.
 We have used them in different situations and identified many other drugs of abuse in minutes.
 Do it yourself at home without these prohibitive costs and in a fraction of the time.
 Best of all, the analysis does not damage the article you are testing.

-The Art to testing for Drug Residue: This guide will help you identify suspect Illicit Drug Residue, powder, and pills; If you see powder or a suspicious capsule around the home or the office, we show you how to identify what you’ve found with our in-depth guide using a surface drug test kit.
-It will take just a few minutes to detect and determine what was seen with these kits quickly.
+The Art of testing for Drug Residue: This guide will help you identify suspect Illicit Drug Residue, powder, and pills; If you see powder or a suspicious capsule around the home or the office, we will show you how to identify what was found with our in-depth guide using a surface drug test kit.

 With a simple test, detecting drug residue can be straightforward.
 If you suspect drugs are hidden in the home, take a look at an article we wrote giving hints of where to look.